coderhyh/unplugin-auto-export/README.md

 }
 ```

-2. Run your Vite project, and the `unplugin-auto-export` plugin will automatically maintain the `index.ts` files in the specified directories.
+2. Run your project, and the `unplugin-auto-export` plugin will automatically maintain the `index.ts` files in the specified directories.

 ## Configuration Options